inbzar/docs/apps/docs/content/modules/users/backend/send-invite.md

 ### Event Bus Module

 The event bus module trigger the event to the listening subscribers.
-So, it’s required to have an event bus module installed and configured on your Medusa backend.
+So, it’s required to have an event bus module installed and configured on your InBzar backend.

 The [Local Event Bus module](../../../development/events/modules/local.md) works in a development environment.
 For production, it’s recommended to use the [Redis Event Bus module](../../../development/events/modules/redis.md).